Skip to Main Content

 • If you’re in a romantic relationship, find ways to do something special for each other or plan time to be together.

-Communicate with your medical team
+Communicate with your care team

 You may have a lot of questions about your illness, treatment, and how this will affect you now and in the future.
 It’s important to have open, honest communication with your care team.
-Let your family and medical team know how involved you would like to be in medical conversations.

 • Keep a list of questions and things you want to discuss with your care team.
 Write down their answers.

-• Don’t be afraid to ask people to repeat information or to explain things in a different way to make sure you understand.
+• Don’t be afraid to ask people to repeat information or to explain things in a different way to make sure that you understand.

-It’ s very important to take medicines at the correct dose and at the right time.
-Ask questions and make sure you understand the medical team’s instructions.
-You can request written instructions if needed.
-It helps to know to expect, how medicines and treatments might make you feel, and any side effects.
+• Ask questions and make sure you understand instructions.
+You can ask for written instructions if needed.
+It helps to know what to expect, how medicines and treatments might make you feel, and any side effects you might have.

 • Use a pill box to help manage your medications.

-Manage your pain
+Manage pain

 • Use distraction to shift your mind away from the pain and onto something more pleasant.